-Each program includes a visit from one animal ambassador and time for students to examine biofacts such as skulls and pelts.
+Each program includes a visit from one live animal ambassador and time for students to examine biofacts such as skulls and pelts.
 Programs last up to 60 minutes.

 K-1st - What makes bugs different from other animals?
 Students will find out about insect body parts, watch a classmate dress up as a beetle, sing a song and meet a real bug in person.

 2rd-3rd - Insects may be small, but they have a huge impact on life on Earth.
 Students will find out what makes a bug an insect, watch a classmate transform into a beetle and discuss how insects are helpful to people.

 K-5 - Wild animals make the best of life above and below ground.
 Students will unearth some of the secrets for underground survival, identify burrowing wildlife in their different habitats and discuss why sometimes it is best to burrow.

 1st-2nd - Fur, feathers, scales or slimy skin?
 Students will learn how to sort animals into groups by what covers their bodies and discuss other characteristics of birds, mammals, reptiles, amphibians and fish.
 There will be time for touching fun biofacts like pelts, skulls and feathers.

 3rd-5th - Learn the characteristics that scientists use to classify the five vertebrate groups: birds, mammals, reptiles, amphibians and fish.
 Students will participate in an activity to identify a mystery animal.

 1st-5th - Animals are industrious, resourceful and even artistic in their pursuit of just the right kind of shelter.
 Students will explore biofacts (skulls, pelts, etc.) and play a game to learn about nature's growers, builders and decorators.
 One student will dress up as an animal that wears its home.
 Students will also learn what they can do to help wildlife in their own backyard.